calmzhu/ohmyzsh-plugin/README.md

 Yet another ohmyzsh plugin to quick jump between cmdline directories.

-And the design concern is very simple:
+And the design concern is very simple

- Add dir full path to bookmarks, give an ordered number for every directory.Use the numbers to switch dir.
+    Add path to bookmarks, return an ordered number.and use the numbers to switch between dirs finally.

-There are already lots of [FS Jumping](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins-Overview#fs-jumping) plugins which are all very powerfull.
+There are also lots of powerfull [FS Jumping](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins-Overview#fs-jumping) plugins if this is too simple for your case.
-But if you also prefer simple and intuitive solution.this plugin can also be a good alternative.
+But if you also prefer simple and intuitive solution. this plugin can also be a good alternative.

 ## Install